 A Guide for Successful Housemate Relationships

-Do you mind lending items to housemates, such as clothes, books, money, class notes, and food?
+Do you mind lending items to housemates, such as clothes, books, money, class notes,

 What items are all right to share -TV?
 Microwave?
 Computer?

 How important is a clean house to you?
 Is this different from the ideas of your housemates?